return to homepage

 Managers who communicate through thank you notes, public appreciation and lunches are seen as one of the team members and not the enemy who reports to the higher ups in the company.

-Self development is the reason we all work, we want to feel like we are contributing to the company without compromising ourselves, managers who know that people make a difference in company moral must fight to prove that the people they work with could one day have their position.
+Self development is the reason we all work, we want to feel like we are contributing to the organization without compromising ourselves, managers who know that people make a difference in company moral must fight to prove that the people they work with could one day have their position.

 Promoting people above you gives those around a sense of pride that they can become the best at work, which will parlay into their home life.